saglam/big-rust-preschool/README.md

 ### sumth_element

+Here is the problem:

 > Suppose we are give an unsorted array <img alt="\inline a_1, a_2,\ldots, a_n" src="https://latex.codecogs.com/png.latex?%5Cinline%20a_1%2C%20a_2%2C%5Cldots%2C%20a_n" align="center"/> and a number <img alt="\inline S" src="https://latex.codecogs.com/png.latex?%5Cinline%20S" align="center"/>.
 > Find the largest <img alt="\inline t" src="https://latex.codecogs.com/png.latex?%5Cinline%20t" align="center"/> such that the sum of the smallest <img alt="\inline t" src="https://latex.codecogs.com/png.latex?%5Cinline%20t" align="center"/> elements of <img alt="\inline a" src="https://latex.codecogs.com/png.latex?%5Cinline%20a" align="center"/>
 > is at most <img alt="\inline S" src="https://latex.codecogs.com/png.latex?%5Cinline%20S" align="center"/>.

-I call this the "sumth_element" for lack of a better name (and imagination) and is meant to be in analogy with `std::nth_element`
+I call this the "sumth_element" for lack of a better name and is meant to be in analogy with `std::nth_element`
 (if you know the proper name for this do let me know).

 If the array was sorted and we had oracle access to prefix sums of <img alt="\inline a" src="https://latex.codecogs.com/png.latex?%5Cinline%20a" align="center"/>,